vk-cs/docs-public/docs/en/kubernetes/k8s/concepts/cis-benchmark/cis-benchmark.md

 | PASS
 | 1.1.9.
 Ensure that the Container Network Interface file permissions are set to `600` or more restrictive
 | Manual
-| Указанные ограничения установлены
+| The restrictions are set as required

 | PASS
 | 1.1.10.
 Ensure that the Container Network Interface file ownership is set to `root:root`
 | Manual
-| Указанные ограничения установлены
+| The restrictions are set as required

 | PASS
 | 1.1.11.
 Ensure that the etcd data directory permissions are set to `700` or more restrictive
 | Automated
-| Указанные ограничения установлены
+| The restrictions are set as required

 | PASS
 | 1.1.12.
 Ensure that the etcd data directory ownership is set to `etcd:etcd`
 | Automated
-| Указанные ограничения установлены
+| The restrictions are set as required

 | PASS
 | 1.1.13.
 Ensure that the default administrative credential file permissions are set to `600`
 | Automated
-| Файлы `admin.conf` и `super-admin.conf` не используются
+| The `admin.conf` and `super-admin.conf` files are not used

 | PASS
 | 1.1.14.
 Ensure that the default administrative credential file ownership is set to `root:root`
 | Automated
-| Файлы `admin.conf` и `super-admin.conf` не используются
+| The `admin.conf` and `super-admin.conf` files are not used

 | PASS
 | 1.1.15.
 Ensure that the `scheduler.conf` file permissions are set to `600` or more restrictive